mck-chris-barna/Projects/README_app.md

-# Sentiment Analysis for Dummies
+# How to Read - Sentiment Analysis Output
 *(using twitter-roberta-base-sentiment-latest)*

 ---